MaslowCommunityGarden/Z-Axis-Kit/README.md

-# Original M2 Dust-Collecting Sled
+# M2 Dust Collection Sled

 Our brand new custom milled, screen-printed sled created for the M2 and backwards compatible with Maslow.
 Featuring multiple layers of cross-stacked and lacquered, solid wood with a slick finish.
 This sled provides a smooth movement across your work surface, while collecting dust and chips in its built-in dust collection port.